Jadamso/Rbooks/docs/03-ROLS.md

 boot_mean <- apply(boot_coefs,1, mean)
 boot_se <- apply(boot_coefs,1, sd)
 ```
-As before, we can conduct independant hypothesis tests using t-values.
+As before, we can conduct independent hypothesis tests using t-values.
 We can also conduct joint tests, such as whether two coefficients are equal, by looking at the their joint distribution.

 ```r
 boot_coef_df <- as.data.frame(cbind(ID=boots, t(boot_coefs)))